AndrasE/dice/README.md

 ## Hi there 👋

-This project was part of my self-study with the <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp" target="_blank" rel="noopener noreferrer">Udemy</a> gang! 👯 Creating two random numbers between 1-6 accordingly to the outcomes displaying images for user highlighting the winner. (basic math 🥲).
+This project was part of my self-study with the <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp" target="_blank" rel="noopener noreferrer">Udemy</a> gang! 👯 Creating two random numbers between 1-6 accordingly to the outcomes displaying images for user highlighting the winner (basic math 🥲).
 I also added some @medias for mobile and a second of suspense before announcing the winner.
 Button refreshes the page and game restarts! 🚩

 Take care, code safe! 💻